Board Policies

 - encourage students and parents to bring healthy foods and beverages;

-- discourage students from trading foods with each other;
+- students shall refrain from trading foods with each other;

 - encourage students and families to be aware of classroom allergies provided by classroom teachers (elementary).

-In regards to snacks being served in the classroom, the school district will:
+In regards to snacks being served in the classroom, the school district shall adhere to the following guidelines:

 Fundraising